|

 before emigrating. |

-Heinrich Rambow served in the Franco-Prussian War from
+Heinrich Rambow served his country in the Seven Weeks War

 one, Walter